 What’s in a title?

 I direct.
 I devise.
+I facilitate.
 I write.
 I dramaturg.
-I facilitate.

 I make theatre.

-If you would like to get in touch about my work and upcoming projects, I’m very open to conversations and coffees.
+If you would like to chat about a project I have worked on, or a project to be, I’m always open to conversations and coffees.

 Header Photo Credits: